Speaker Series

 [online; participation is by invitation]

 Description: Emerging smart cities require trusted governance and engaged citizens.
 Integrating surveillance, data analytics, automation and smart tech within basic infrastructure and public administration as well as public and private services and spaces raises a complex set of ethical, economic, political, social, and technological questions that requires systematic study and careful deliberation.
-The goal of this series is to deepen understanding of smart city governance institutions, the social dilemmas communities face, and the dynamic relationships between data, technology, and human lives.
+The goal of this series is to deepen understanding of smart city governance institutions, the social dilemmas communities face, and the dynamic relationships among data, technology, and human lives.

 Speakers

-December 8, 2022 at 2 pm ET: Teresa Scassa, University of Ottawa (Canada)
+- December 8, 2022 at 2 pm ET: Teresa Scassa, University of Ottawa

-September 23, 2022 at 10 am ET: Anna Artyushina, York University (Canada)
+- September 23, 2022 at 10 am ET: Anna Artyushina, York University

 Sponsored events